Writer Beware logo

 Edit Ink was also required by permanent injunction to disclose that it paid referral fees, and referring agents were required to state that they benefited financially from successful referrals.
 Edit Ink was also banned from claiming that editing and/or referral fees were “standard industry practice,” and from implying that referral to Edit Ink was a sign of significant commercial potential.
 (Documentation gathered by Writer Beware indicates that in many cases Edit Ink didn’t follow this injunction, nor did many of the agents who continued to work with it.)

 The Edit Ink defendants (William Appel, Denise Sterrs, Eduardo Gahona, Kelley Culmer, and Charles Neighbors) appealed the court’s decision.
 But in February 1999, the NYS Appeals Court issued a ruling upholding the defendants’ conviction.
-The court also upheld the $2 million in civil penalties, though the issue of restitution was postponed–in effect, indefinitely, since by law the defendants were required to satisfy fines and legal fees first.
+The court also upheld the $2 million in civil penalties, though the issue of restitution was postponed–in effect, indefinitely, since by law the defendants were allowed to satisfy fines and legal fees first.

 Throughout the appeals process, Edit Ink continued to operate.
 Many questionable agents continued to refer manuscripts, and Aardvark Literary Agents (one of Edit Ink’s original bogus agencies) was taken over by co-defendant Kelley Culmer so it could go on functioning as a conduit for Edit Ink referrals.
 Business was dwindling, however–in part as a result of media attention, but largely because of spreading word in the then relatively new environment of the Internet.
 Once the appeal was denied, the thrill was gone.
 In August 1999, Appel and Sterrs closed Edit Ink’s doors for good.